Content on this page was generated by AI and has not been manually reviewed.

 Can Browsec protect me on public Wi-Fi?

 It provides a privacy layer for traffic routed through the extension, but it’s not a full device-wide protection like a complete VPN client.
 For high-risk public Wi-Fi, a full VPN with a kill switch is generally more robust.
-Zscaler private access vs vpn

 Does Browsec leak IP or DNS?

 Any VPN or proxy setup can potentially leak IP or DNS if misconfigured.
 Be mindful of WebRTC leaks and configure browser settings accordingly to minimize leaks.
+How to turn on vpn on microsoft edge in 2026: step-by-step guide to edge extensions, Windows VPN, and best practices

 Is Browsec easy for beginners?